Connect the client

 object, serving as a wrapper for the FT4 client.
 It manages the state of the current session, including key pairs for signing transactions.

-We initialize the respective states within this component and wrap our app components with these contexts.
-To utilize this context, we wrap the NavBar
+The respective states are initialized within this component and the app components are wrapped with these contexts.
+To utilize this context, the NavBar

 and {children}